sisuloome/drupal/README.md

   for detailed guide and explanations
   * Please consider configuring the Cron jobs according to [this](https://www.drupal.org/node/23714) page.
 Hourly job should be enough
+  * H5P Analytics module would need an LRS to be present and configured.
+It also required Cron job to be present in order to send data to the xAPI endpoint.

 ## Updating